Since taking office in 2018, the Doug Ford government has completely reversed course on energy policy.

 Late last month — on Aug.
 28 — newly appointed Minister of Energy and Electrification Stephen Lecce shifted direction once again, pledging to expand energy supply with an “all-of-the-above” approach that will open the door further to wind, solar and likely natural gas.

-Ontario doesn’t have enough power supply to meet rapidly growing demand, so for the last few years it has been trying to quickly build new or expand old sources of energy.
+To address this, for the last few years Ontario has been trying to quickly build new or expand old sources of energy.
 Nuclear facilities are being refurbished, gas plants are being expanded, batteries are being installed seemingly everywhere to provide energy storage and wind farms are back on the table.

 Energy policy impacts every person in Ontario.
 It dictates our ability to stay cool in hotter summers, warm in a cold snap — and keeps our lights on through both.
 As climate change worsens, there is an urgent need to shift away from fossil fuels.
 And there’s the added challenge of doing it in a way that doesn’t increase our energy bills.